 A: Our intention in providing this notice is to allow drivers plenty of time to make other arrangements in advance for that week.
 In addition to the in-store fliers at Love's 316, we also have fliers within the entire district of stores in several surrounding states.
-We also notify all of our fleet Customers by email and send out media advisories to trade publications.
+We also notify all fleet Customers by email and send media advisories to trade publications.

 Q: What are the best directions to get back on route after fueling?

-Q: What is Love's position on this event and its effect on its customers?
+Q: What is Love's position on this event and its effect on its Customers?

 A: Love's, especially the team at the Ormond Beach location, understands the inconvenience for our Customers during this bi-annual event.
 We have engaged in more proactive communications to ensure our Customers know the effect this event has on their routes and abilities to stop and park overnight.
 We also hire police officers specifically to help direct traffic at our location all day to ease the congestion in entering and exiting.
 We value our Customers and appreciate your business.
 We sincerely thank you for your understanding.